nzewdie12/cloud-notes/01-networking-basics/communication-principles.md

   - HTTP, DNS , FTP
 - Transport : Supports Communiaton between various devices across diverse networks
   - TCP, UDP
 - Internet : Determines the best path through the network.
+Internet Protocol (IP) is used by routers to forward messages.
   - IPV4, IPV6
 - Network Access : Controls the hardware devices and meda that make up the network.
   - Ethernet, WI-FI